MOTIONTAG/motiontag-sample-app-ios/README.md

 5. Navigate to `Signing & Capabilities` section inside Xcode and update the Team settings
 6. Update `userToken` with a valid token
 7. Run the project

+Notes:

+- The SDK does not ask for location or motion/activity permissions, and they need to be obtained before starting the SDK
+- The Login button persists the given token in UserDefaults.
+It is important that this token is retrieved from UserDefaults and passed to the SDK on app startup in the AppDelegate's ```didFinishLaunchingWithOptions``` as shown.